aeskildsen/md2tex/README.md

 The advantage of having a script focused on Markdown to TeX conversion is that you can get a lot of fine tuning and extra customization.

 ### Requirements

 The script relies on the [`minted`](http://tug.ctan.org/macros/latex/contrib/minted/minted.pdf)[^1] package, so this needs to be installed on your machine.
 This script has been tested on a Linux machine and should work on UNIX and affiliated systems.
 Theoritically, it should also run on Windows, although that has not been tested.
 You will need to tailor the below scripts if you use Windows.

 [^1]: Website visited on 02.08.2022.

+The script produces LaTeX output which requires the use of a number of LaTeX packages, including:
+- csquotes

 ### Automated installation (MacOS/GNU-Linux)
 An installation shell script has been written to make things easier.